runem/ts-simple-type/README.md

 ## SimpleType

-To make it easier to work with typescript types this library works by converting them to the interface `SimpleType`.
+To make it easier to work with typescript types this library works by (behind the curtain) converting them to the interface `SimpleType`.
 Most functions in this library work with both `SimpleType` and the known and loved Typescript-provided `Type` interface.
 This means that you can easily create a complex type yourself and compare it to a native Typescript type.
 It also means that you can use this library to serialize types and even compare them in the browser.

 The `SimpleType` interface can be used to construct your own types for typechecking.